Genital Herpes Treatment

 Is There a Cure or Treatment for Herpes?

-There is no treatment that can cure herpes.
+There is no genital herpes treatment that we can consider a cure.
 Antiviral medications can, however, prevent or shorten outbreaks during the period of time the person takes the medication.
 In addition, daily suppressive therapy (i.e., daily use of antiviral medication) for herpes can reduce the likelihood of transmission to partners.
 Contact Dr. Longwill to start your genital herpes treatment today.

 How can Herpes be Prevented?